Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/euclid-in-excel-feat-don-knuth/README.md

 He concludes with an example calculation of the GCD of two integers, and a short table showing the progression of each variable's value as the algorithm continues.
 Upon seeing this, I wanted to take Knuth's concept farther and make a dynamic calculation tool where the user can see this progression across any GCD calculation.

+After reading and rereading the above passage, I made an Excel workbook in the style of Knuth's table, where each variable occupies its own column, and the table progresses downward with reference to the prior row.
+From there came the tedious portion of writing formulas governing each variable's column, taken from subsection E4.

+After that came conditional formatting such that whenever the _r_ variable becomes zero, the surrounding row is highlighted in green, and the cell for variable _d_ is emphasized.
+I also added IFERROR clauses to each column of formulas to reduce the visual clutter that would otherwise happen as the algorithm peters out.

+Finally, I wired the first row of the table to accept input from two cells representing _m_ and _n_.
+The result is a fully-functional visualization of the algorithm.